Lawmakers keen to 'investigate happenings' in London and will remain in capital city until August

 He declined then to elaborate on progress in the investigation into potential cases of wrongdoing at KIA, such as selling property at the wrong price or making bad investments.

-The KIA, which invests Kuwait's oil wealth, is one of the world's biggest sovereign funds and is believed to manage about $592 billion, according to the US-based Sovereign Wealth Fund Institute, which tracks the sector.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The KIA, which invests Kuwait's oil wealth, is one of the world's biggest sovereign funds and is believed to manage about $592 billion, according to the US-based Sovereign Wealth Fund Institute, which tracks the sector.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.